Naples Parenting Plan Lawyers

-At Family First Legal Group, we understand that parents want to spend as much time with their children as possible.
+At Family First Legal Group, our parenting plan attorneys in Naples and Cape Coral understand that parents want to spend as much time with their children as possible.
 This often creates conflicts when it comes to parents creating a parenting plan.
 We believe that it is important for both parents to spend adequate time building and nurturing meaningful relationships with their children after divorce.
 That is why our Naples parenting plan attorneys will aggressively fight for your rights to spend ample time with your child.

 Determining Parenting Plans in Florida

 When a couple cannot reach an agreement about a parenting plan, this issue will be decided by the court.
 The court will make its decision based on a variety of factors, which are used to determine the child’s best interest.

 - The physical and mental health of the parents

 - The history of each parent’s willingness and ability to act on the needs of the child